How Should You Approach Fitness & Exercise?

 Rules #1 through #9999 are that the most important thing is that you actually get regular exercise.
 But what kind(s) of exercise you do does matter.

 There isn't necessarily a "right" or "wrong" way to approach it.
-But we believe there are three basic principles you should bear in mind - both at the outset and along the way - on your personal fitness journey.
+But we believe there are three basic principles you should bear in mind on your personal fitness journey - both at the outset and along the way.
+Those are:

 Incorporating variety in your approach to fitness should be a priority for everyone, from elite athletes to average Joes.
 Think of them as the three legs of a stool.